 The FinTech Innovation Lab London is modeled on a similar program co-founded in 2010 by Accenture and the Partnership Fund for New York City, the US$150 million investment arm of the Partnership for New York City.
 In 2014 Accenture launched two other FinTech Innovation Labs, in Hong Kong and Dublin.
 Globally, the Labs’ alumni companies have raised more than US$480 million in venture financing after participating in the program, and the 36 companies that participated in the London FinTech Innovation Lab have increased their revenues by 170 percent, on average, since completing the program.

 Accenture (NYSE: ACN) is a leading global professional services company, providing a broad range of services and solutions in strategy, consulting, digital, technology and operations.
 Combining unmatched experience and specialized skills across more than 40 industries and all business functions – underpinned by the world’s largest delivery network – Accenture works at the intersection of business and technology to help clients improve their performance and create sustainable value for their stakeholders.
-With approximately 401,000 people serving clients in more than 120 countries, Accenture drives innovation to improve the way the world works and lives.
+With more than 394,000 people serving clients in more than 120 countries, Accenture drives innovation to improve the way the world works and lives.
 Visit us at www.accenture.com.

 Source: AccentureTags: Accenture, Artificial Intelligence (AI), FinTech, funding, Innovation, InsurTech, Internet of Things (IoT)